We are pretty lucky to have so many awesome restaurants out here in Austin.

 (And, yes, that little patty right there is for one of the kiddos.)

-But, these burgers are so good, they’re perfect even with just meat, cheese, and mayo.
+But, these burgers are so good, they’re perfect even with just meat, cheese, and avocado.
 Try them once and you’ll be hooked, too.

 One of the tricks to the best homemade burger recipe is the bun.